revk/ESP32-Flasher/README.md

 4. `*.bin` (one file that is not one of the above) application to flash at `ota_0` location from partition table

 If we do multiple choice flashing based on button, then a sub-directory called `0` to `9` would be used for the selected image, containing files as above.
 It may also be that `imageN.bin` is accepted as a simpler way.

+## Target code

+Target code should output a line of text on the serial consule within five seconds of starting that is either...

+`ATE: PASS`

+or

+`ATE: FAIL`

+A failure to send either will indicate fail.

+I may allow more options, perhaps number of LEDs to indicate type of failure.

+This should be done using a simple `printf` and not an `ESP_LOG` as (a) the logs can be disabled, and (b) the logs have colour codes.